jkoelker/python-nest/README.rst

 --------------
 The version 4.x uses `Nest Stream API <https://developers.nest.com/documentation/cloud/rest-streaming-guide>`_, so that you can get nearly real time status update of your Nest devices.

-If you use python-nest as a command line tool, you don't need to change, but there is a new command line option --keep-alive you can give a try.
+If you use python-nest as a command line tool:
+    You don't need to change, but there is a new command line option --keep-alive you can give a try.

 If you use python-nest in a poll loop, to query Nest device's property in certain period, there are several noticeable changes:
     - The internal cache removed, the Structure and Device objects will always return their current state presented in Nest API.
     - A persistence HTTP connection will keep open for each Nest object.
 Therefore, please avoid to create more than one Nest object in your program.
     - Your poll query would not hit the API rate limit, you can increase your poll frequency.

-If you want to change to Push mode, you need to listen Nest.update_event.
+If you want to change to Push mode:
+    You need to listen Nest.update_event.
     Please note, any data change in all of your structures an devices will set the update_event.
 You don't know which field got update.

 .. code-block:: python